Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: The 2006 data analysis

-In order to be accepted for analysis, for a given run the average value per run of the acceptance factors, the angles $\langle\phi\rangle_i$ and the double ratio values found with Eqs.~(\ref{eq5}, \ref{eq8}) had to be within $\pm 3\sigma$ limits of the corresponding mean value for all runs.
+Altogether, the stability tests have shown that (i) acceptances are stable and equal during the G1 and G2 groups of runs, (ii) the double ratios in Eqs. (\ref{eq5}, \ref{eq6}) calculated with SIDIS events or hadrons are stable over the data taking periods and contained inside the $\pm 3\sigma$ corridors around the average values which are close to unity.
+In order to be accepted for analysis the average value per a given run of the acceptances, the angles $\langle\phi\rangle_i$ and the double ratio values defined by Eqs.~(\ref{eq5}, \ref{eq6}) have to be within $\pm 3\sigma$ limits of the corresponding mean value for all runs.
 Otherwise the run was rejected.
 The rejected runs contained about 10\% of 2006 hadrons.

-Distributions of selected SIDIS events or charged hadrons as a function of one of the kinematic variables $Q^2$, $y$, $z$ and $p^h_T$ for different samples of data are presented in Fig.~\ref{fig2}.
-As motivated in Ref.~\cite{Alekseev:2010dm}, the 2006 asymmetries were calculated in the regions of the kinematic variables $x$, $Q^2$, $z$ and $p^h_T$ shown in Table~\ref{tab1}.